zmq6931/ad-pixel-convert/README.md

 # Pixel Converter Tool

-A simple web app for converting images to a specified pixel size (e.g., 24x24) using Streamlit.
+A simple web app for converting images to a specified pixel size (e.g., 24x24)

 ## Features